 Make a plan

 - Do you have enough stamps?
-With USPS.com delays, it's too late to order stamps online.
 You can get stamps online at USPS.com or at your post office, where you may be able to skip the line and buy stamps 24 hours a day if there is a self-service kiosk.
 Many grocery, drug, office supply, and wholesale club stores sell stamps too.